Atmospheric Sciences & Global Change Division

 What's Next?
 This study shows the impact of dust's size representation in models on climate and environmental effects over remote regions.
 In new studies, scientists are developing a size representation that is closer to observations to understand the impact of dust transported over long distances, such as Saharan or Asian dust.
 Their studies will look at the impact of long-range transported dust on U.S. western region air quality and the regional water cycle.

-Sponsors: This research was supported by the U.S. Department of Energy's (DOE's) Office of Science as part of the Regional & Global Climate Modeling (RGCM) program and the National Science Foundation.
+Sponsors: This research was supported by the U.S. Department of Energy's (DOE's) Office of Science, Biological and Environmental Research program as part of the Regional & Global Climate Modeling (RGCM) program and the National Science Foundation.
 This study used computing resources from the National Energy Research Scientific Computing Center, which is supported by the DOE Office of Science.

 Research Area: Climate & Earth Systems Science

 Reference: Zhao C, S Chen, LR Leung, Y Qian, JF Kok, RA Zaveri, and J Huang.
 2013.
 "Uncertainty in Modeling Dust Mass Balance and Radiative Forcing from Size Parameterization."
 Atmospheric Chemistry and Physics 13:10733-10753.
 DOI:10.5194/acp-13-10733-2013